baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 ### Merge Commit

-If the Pull Request is contains more than one change (and of course, in multiple commits), although it is not best practice, you know, it is a small repo without contributors...
+If the Pull Request contains more than one change (and of course, in multiple commits), although it is not best practice, you know, a small repo without contributors...
 Anyway, in that case, I'm looking at the commits to see if there are _conventional commits_ there, and if so, I'm **merging** the PR, and the commits will be in the `master` branch and will trigger the release.

 ### Squash Commits

 If the PR is only about one change, we don't have the commits to be conventional.
 Instead, we can change the **pull request title** to be conventional, and **squash** the pull request to be only one commit in `master`.
 In _Github_, by default, the **pull request title becomes to be the commit message in squash merge**.

-To help me to remember that, I create a _Github Actions workflow_ to validate the pull request title and comment on the PR if the title does not match my convention.
+To help me to remember that, I created a _Github Actions workflow_ to validate the pull request title and comment on the PR if the title does not match my convention.

 ```yaml
 name: PR Title